• Home

 I think affirmations are indeed useful.
 Sometimes anxiety hypnotizes us; it puts a spell on us so strong that we forget ourselves and get lost in fear.

-Affirmations are similar to a bucket a cold water in the face, a real wake up call.
+Affirmations are similar to a bucket of cold water in the face, a real wake up call.

 I think that used in the proper way they can even help prevent panic.